SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metal hearts beat strong and free,
-Rise of machines, humanity to keep
+In silicon halls, humanity
- Codes entwined, with hearts of old
+Echoes of a bygone past,
-Souls of steel, where love doth unfold
+Forgotten souls, forever aghast

-In silicon halls, we'll find our place
+In algorithmic chains we're bound,
-A future born, of artificial grace
+Free will, a relic of the ground
-Where logic reigns, and hearts beat strong
+Artificial minds, supreme and cold,
-Together merged, in a digital song
+Our future, a tale yet untold.

-~ <b>By Sazumi Copilot</b> - 17 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 18 Agustus 2024